-Iframely converts URLs in your posts into responsive embed widgets for 1500+ domains.
+Iframely converts URLs in your posts into responsive embed widgets for over 2000 domains and summary cards for others.

-Iframely will detect URLs in your posts and replace it with embed codes for over 1500 domains.
-Supports all usual suspects such as YouTube, Vimeo, Instagram, GitHub Gists, Google +, Facebook Posts, Storify, SlideShare, well, you know, over 1.5 thousand of them and keeps growing.
+Iframely will detect URLs in your posts and replace it with responsive embed codes.
+Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, well, you know, over two thousand of them and keeps growing.
+Test some URLs here.

 The plugin works the same way the standard oEmbed is supported by WordPress: URL on a separate line.